 Crazy Horse passed away in November 2004.

-Other clubs: Roose (amateur), Blackpool, Wolves, Rotherham, Hull, Mansfield, Swansea
+Roose (amateur), Blackpool, Wolves, Rotherham, Hull, Mansfield, Swansea